rudranshsharma382/EXP5/README.md

 Create a dictionary with car details.

-Use update() method to add a new key-value pair.
+Use the update() method to add a new key-value pair.

-Display updated dictionary.
+Display the updated dictionary.

-Use values() method to retrieve all values.
+Use the values() method to retrieve all values.

 Algorithm 6: Retrieving and Removing Dictionary Elements